 There will be varying degrees of darkness and lightness in your clothing’s colors, so use your best judgement.
 You may be dealing with a darker neutral, or a shade of blue that is lighter than the representative symbol you see here.
 Just keep in mind that contrast is key.

-Khaki chinos, gray trousers, and dark denim are safe bets, no matter the color of your shirt or shoes.
+Khaki chinos, gray chinos (or trousers), and dark blue denim are safe bets, no matter the color of your

-If you remember the three points from the beginning of this article (contrast, no tops too close to your skin tone, avoid tonal outfits), putting together combos from these basic colors is super easy.
+If you remember the four points from the beginning of this post (stick to menswear neutrals, go for contrast, no tops too close to your skin tone, avoid tonal outfits for now), putting together combos from these basic colors is super easy.

-Study the graphic FIRST, and if you have questions, would love to hear them below.
+Study the graphic FIRST, and if you have questions, let me know!
+You can always DM me on Instagram.